Serious Lawyers for Serious Injuries

 In general, healthcare professionals recommend and follow “best practices” in their field and use them to demonstrate how people can best protect their health in their everyday lives.
 Best practices can be defined as a procedure that has been proven to give optimal results through research and experience.
 Most times, the best practices that medical staff follow come from evidence-based science that has proven the most effective method of care for each scenario.

 Best practices in the healthcare field fall under a wide range, from customer service to medical evaluations, and during the COVID-19 pandemic, best practices can look a little different.
 When doctors, nurses, and other healthcare workers don’t follow the accepted best practices, they could be committing medical malpractice.
-An Albuquerque medical malpractice lawyer from Buckingham Barrera Vega Law Firm can help you with your claim.
+An Albuquerque medical malpractice lawyer from Buckingham & Vega Law Firm can help you with your claim.

 Let’s look at the accepted best practices, as outlined by the Centers for Disease Control and Prevention (CDC), in the midst of the COVID-19 pandemic that can help keep you and your loved ones healthy.